Update: Sunday 24th March 2019

-Over the past few months the directors have been assessing the potential impact of Brexit on Indigo Wholefoods.
-It has come to the attention of the directors that a few customers are beginning to buy extra produce in preparation for Brexit on 29th March 2019.
-Therefore, the time has come to let customers know what the directors anticipate will be the impact of Brexit on Indigo Wholefoods and how Indigo Wholefoods will respond to it.
+Over the past year the directors have been assessing the potential impact of Brexit on Indigo Wholefoods.
+We provided our original advice on 23rd January 2019 as it had come to the attention of the directors that a few customers were beginning to buy extra produce in preparation for Brexit on 29th March 2019.
+Therefore, the time had come to let customers know what the directors anticipated would be the impact of Brexit on Indigo Wholefoods and how Indigo Wholefoods would respond to it.
+On Thursday, 22nd March 2019 a delay to the original date of leaving the EU was agreed between the UK and the EU and this document updates our advice accordingly.

-- UK leaves the EU without an agreed withdrawal arrangement.
+- UK leaves the EU without an agreed withdrawal arrangement on Friday 12th April 2019.
 This may result in interruption to supply.
 There will be no interruption to supply of fully UK grown/produced and processed goods.
 The possible interruption to supply of other goods will not be immediate as there will be some supply both in the shop and in the UK at our wholesalers.
 The interruption may affect imported finished goods and imported ingredients to be made into finished goods in the UK.
 This will be because of delays occurring at customs on arrival into the UK.
 This will impact goods coming from the EU and outside of the EU due to delays in customs processing at ports.
 There is also the potential for price rises as a result of tariffs being applied to these imported goods and ingredients.
+The interim tariffs published by the government would seem to reduce the risk of tariffs being applied to the goods sold by Indigo Wholefoods.
+However, the legality of the proposed interim tariffs has been called into question and may not be valid under World Trade Organisation rules.
 The directors currently consider that leaving the EU without an agreed withdrawal arrangement is unlikely but may occur due to intransigent political positions.
+On Wednesday, 13th March MP’s expressed their will that no deal Brexit should not occur under any circumstances.
+This vote was non-binding, but it is hard to imagine a scenario where MP’s wont be given every opportunity to legislate for an alternative outcome.

-In preparation for the possibility of leaving the EU without an agreed withdrawal arrangement the directors will be increasing stock-holding of the most popular impacted goods.
-This action will begin in mid-March if it is still necessary.
-Unfortunately, it will not be possible to increase stock-holding or guarantee an uninterrupted supply of fresh organic fruit and vegetables
+In preparation for the possibility of leaving the EU without an agreed withdrawal arrangement the directors will be increasing stockholding of the most popular impacted goods.
+This action will begin at the start of April if it is still necessary.
+Unfortunately, it will not be possible to increase stockholding or guarantee an uninterrupted supply of fresh organic fruit and vegetables

 For customers who are considering buying extra produce in preparation for this outcome the directors make the following recommendations:

-- Don’t panic – the chances of leaving without an agreed withdrawal arrangement in place are still slim.
+- Don’t panic – the chances of leaving without an agreed withdrawal arrangement in place are still unlikely.

 - Plan – consider which products you would like to ensure you have extra supply of and when you want to start stocking up.